-In addition to the online project and treatment maps, Include a pdf map or maps of the project with the project application.
+In addition to the online project and treatment maps, Include a pdf map(s) of the project with the project application.
 The maps shall meet the following requirements:

 - Electronic format of PDF.

 - Printed format(s) should measure 8 1⁄2 by 11 inches.

 - The scale should be 1:24,000 scale or greater.
 The maps should show enough of the surrounding area so that the application review team can get a sense of the relationship of the project to the surrounding area.

 - The map(s) should clearly show:

 - Project boundaries

 - Treatment area(s) by type

 - Roads

-- watercourses
+- Watercourses

 - Parcels

 - City/County/Unit

-- o SRA/LRA/FRA
+- o Proximity to wildfire threatened communities

-- o Any other necessary information
+- Other necessary information

 - Legend: Include a map legend that identifies:

 - The features on the map

 - The project tracking number

 - Project name

 - Project proponent

-Appendix I - Forms
+Appendix I - Standard Required Forms